tomasokal/notesandsuch/ds_notes.md

 ### Logistic Regression

   * Can use Chi-Square, Classification, ROC, and model validation for goodness of fit
-  - Classificaiton tables will have sensitivity and specificity
+    * Classification tables will have sensitivity and specificity (Sensitivity is proportion of True Positives correctly classified / Specificity is proportion of True Negatives correctly classified)
-  - ROC curve will plot sensitivity and specificity
+    * ROC curve will plot sensitivity and specificity
-  - AUC will provide probability that a random selected pair of subject will be correctly classified by test
+    * AUC will provide probability that a random selected pair of subject will be correctly classified by test

 #### Assumptions